emontzkajnl/plugins/post-expirator/readme.txt

 - Redirects to the settings page after activating the plugin, #764
 - Fix access to the View Debug settings tab when debug is disabled
 - Fix the position of the "Upgrade to Pro" and "Settings" menu items in the admin bar

-## [3.3.1] - 19 Mar, 2024

-### Added

-- Add validation for the date and time offset in the settings page, #683
-- Add form validation to the settings panel
-- Add form validation to the metabox panel
-- Add a date preview to the date/time offset setting field

-### Changed

-- The actions to move posts to another status where grouped in a single action, with a dropdown to select the status, #668
-- The actions "draft", "private" and "trash" are deprecated in favor of "change-status", #668
-- The metadata hash key has now a prefix "_" marking it as a private key, #695
-- Improved the name of some actions
-- Change the label of the field to select terms when "Replace all terms" is selected, #664

-### Fixed

-- Make it impossible to choose dates in the past, #443
-- Enter key submits quick-edit panel when selecting a taxonomy term, #586
-- The name of the taxonomy in the actions field is now updated in the settings panel when the taxonomy is changed, #676
-- Possible to add an action using an empty category setting, #587
-- Fix language files for ES, IT, FR, #685
-- Fix inconsistent text in the filter for "Pending" actions, #673
-- Improve the message when no actions are found: "No Future Actions", #666